 ensconced on the mattresses on top of our possessions.
 The truck may have been

-mechanically sound, but passenger comfort was not.
+mechanically sound, but passenger comfort was sorely lacking.
 As the day wore on and we travelled further and further West, the farms were getting further apart; the neat whitewashed

 buildings with gardens gave way to bare cement homes with no surround of garden or effort

 at fencing at all.
 Vegetation comprised of tufts of uninspired looking grass which miraculously did